square-li/SimpleProductsBoard/README.md

 Return a list of products if their names contain the searching key word.
 Search results will be immediately present on the Product Page.

+You can also apply filter from the side bar to the search result.

 Performance searching only if the input stops for 500ms to avoid making query too frequently.

 # Installation